SE-UUlm/snowballr-frontend/wiki/Contributing.md

 2. **Naming**: Use PascalCase for component files (e.g., `MyComponent.svelte`) and kebab-case for normal TS files (e.g., `my-helper.ts`)
 3. **Props**: Clearly define the props your component accepts.
 Use TypeScript for type safety.
-4. **Documentation**: Add TSDoc comments to your component and its props to explain their purpose and usage.
+4. **Documentation**: Add comments to your component to explain its purpose, usage and the meaning of its props.
 5. **Testing**: Write integration tests for your component in the `tests/integration/` directory to ensure its functionality (see [the testing section](#testing)).

-Example Structure for `MyNewComponent`:
+Example structure for `MyNewComponent`:

 ```svelte
 <script lang="ts">